Guides

 Signing Certificates

-When running the PatchKit Launcher on a Windows PC, you may encounter the following message from the Microsoft Defender SmartScreen:
+When running the PatchKit Launcher on a Windows PC, you may encounter a warning from Microsoft Defender SmartScreen:

 Windows Smart Screen Warning